AlexTheJPEG/ted-super/README.md

 token = "your token here"
 ```

-Dependencies are handled by [Rye](https://github.com/mitsuhiko/rye), a new and experimental Python package management solution.
-Install Rye on your machine by following the instructions in the linked repo, then `cd` into the root of the project directory and run `rye sync`.
-This will install all of the dependencies in a `.venv` folder, which you can add as the project interpreter in VSCode or a Python IDE.
+Dependencies are handled by [Poetry](https://python-poetry.org/).
+Install Poetry on your machine if you haven't already, then simply run `poetry install` in the project directory.

-To run the bot, `cd` into the root of the project directory and run `rye run python -m ted_super`.
-Or, assuming you have `~/.rye/shims` in your `PATH`, you can simply run `python -m ted_super`.
+To run the bot, `cd` into the root of the project directory and run `poetry run python -m ted_super` (or activate the virtual environment created by Poetry using `poetry shell` and run `python -m ted_super` in the project directory).
 If everything has worked, you'll be greeted by an ASCII Ted!